 - Practice these rules – be consistent and gentle.
 Remember it is a learning game!

-Leave It/Trade - teaching the dog to leave something alone.
-This is not to be confused with drop it (dog drops something from his mouth).
+Teaching the dog to leave something alone.
+This is not to be confused with Drop It (dog drops something from his mouth).

 - Fill hand with treats and make a fist on the floor (or in the air).

 - Let the dog investigate your hand (he may paw and lick and push your hand but do not let him have any treats).